boostjp/site/archive/boost_docs/libs/type_traits.md

 Revised 22 April 2001

-Documentation &copy Copyright John Maddock 2001.
+Documentation (c) Copyright John Maddock 2001.
 Permission to copy, use, modify, sell and distribute this document is granted provided this copyright notice appears in all copies.
 This document is provided &quot;as is&quot; without express or implied warranty, and with no claim as to its suitability for any purpose.